eic/drich-dev/doc/tutorials/2-geometry-code.md

 - NOTE: this tutorial will start with the "Event Visualization" section from tutorial 1

+- describe how to create `dawn` views in CI
 - common compact files (materials, definitions, etc.)
 - dRICH compact file
 - dRICH plugin